How to Install Snapd and Snap Store on Debian (13, 12, 11)

 ENV_PATH PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin

-Save with CTRL+O, exit with CTRL+X, and then reboot:
+Save with CTRL+O, exit with CTRL+X, and reboot:

 sudo reboot

-Verification: After rebooting, check that snap applications appear in your application menu.
-Verify the PATH includes /snap/bin:
+Verification: After rebooting, check that snap applications appear in your application menu and confirm the PATH:

 echo $PATH | tr ':' '\n' | grep '^/snap/bin$'